 My Birding Patch

-My birding patch where I do most of my photography is in two parts, my garden and the area surrounding the house which is about a 500m circle centered on my home.
+My birding patch, where I do most of my photography, is in two parts, my garden and the area surrounding my house which is about a 500m circle centered on my home plus two local Thai National Parks located at Tat Mok and Nam Nao.

 My garden has a mixed habitat with one large mature tree being the prominent feature.
 Bird friendly fruiting trees and flowering shrubs that attract a manner of small birds have also be incorporated into the garden design.
 The house and garden cover about 1200 sq m.